 It is impossible for me to start this article without saying that this is the highlight of my Korean exchange summer school program.
-As a future journalist, my continuing interest in society, politics and travel has increased my need to see the Demilitarized Zone (DMZ) for myself.
-Some of the students, including myself, were really intrigued on how tours were allowed to go to the most dangerous place on Earth, as former U.S. President Bill Clinton described it.
+As a future journalist, my continuing interest in society, politics, and travel have increased my need to see the Demilitarized Zone (DMZ) for myself.
+Some of the students, including myself, were really intrigued by how tours were allowed to go to the most dangerous place on Earth, as former U.S. President Bill Clinton described it.

-We were instructed to not use certain clothes and behave in a way that would not interfere with the tour, like taking pictures in places were is not allowed.
+We were instructed to not use certain clothes and behave in a way that would not interfere with the tour, like taking pictures in places where is not allowed.

-We learnt that both Koreas are technically still in war since the two countries signed an Armistice Agreement on 27 July 1953 but not a peace treaty.
-The two Koreas created a border in the 38th parallel which has a 2 kilometers in each side.
+We learned that both Koreas are technically still in war since the two countries signed an Armistice Agreement on 27 July 1953 but not a peace treaty.
+The two Koreas created a border in the 38th parallel which has 2 kilometers on each side.
 This 4 km region is known as the DMZ.

-The bus passed by the Bridge of No Return, were countries exchanged prisoners of war.
+The bus passed by the Bridge of No Return were countries exchanged prisoners of war.
 They could decide which side they wanted to stay.
 Once a POW crossed over the bridge, they could never return.
-We also stopped nearby the place were the axe murder incident happened, were captain Arthur Bonifas and lieutenant Mark Barrett, two United Sates army officers, were killed by North Korean soldiers.
+We also stopped nearby the place were the axe murder incident happened, were captain Arthur Bonifas and lieutenant Mark Barrett, two United States army officers, were killed by North Korean soldiers.

 We left the JSA with a bitter taste on our mouths because this place symbolizes the world’s last Cold War frontier.
 It’s hard to believe a war has not ended and sad to believe that most of the people that fight during it will not see the country unified.

 My only regret is not having a more complete tour.
 I really would like to see one of the tunnels made by the North and discovered by the South in the 70s.

 Since this visit, my interest in the Korean war has increased significantly.
 When you learn about a country’s history, you are able to understand its people.
 Now, I would really like to see this place from the North Korean point of view